-District-wide safety procedure is that all staff members must wear their identification badges while performing work-related functions on Lexington R-V School District property.
+District-wide safety procedure is that all staff members must wear their photo identification badges while performing work-related functions on Lexington R-V School District property.
 Staff members performing school related duties off-campus are also required to wear their identification badges.
-Staff members are expected to wear the identification badges once they enter the school buildings at the start of the day.
-If badges are forgotten, a temporary badge will be issued from the school office and returned at the end of the day.
+Staff members are expected to wear the identification badges once they enter the school buildings at the start of the day. .
+If badges are lost, immediately contact your building administrator so your ID can be turned off.
+Replacement cost for new ID's are as follows: 1^{st} \$5, 2^{nd} \$10, 3^{rd} \$15.
+Throughout the 18-19 school year the district plans to collect building access keys from staff as everyone has access through ID cards.